20

 What is the sentence for uttering threats?

-Most offences of uttering threats will proceed as summary convictions.
+Most cases of making threats will be dealt with as summary convictions.
 The punishments in these cases may include:

 • A maximum jail term of 6-24 months